telerik/kendo-ui-core/docs/controls/interactivity/sortable/how-to/persist-order-in-localstorage.md

 ---
 title: Persist Order in localStorage
-page_title: Persist Order in localStorage | Kendo UI Sortable Widget
+page_title: Persist Order in localStorage | Kendo UI Sortable
 description: "Learn how to save the order in localStorage and restore it on page load in the Kendo UI Sortable widget."
 slug: howto_persistoderinlocalstorage_sortable
 ---